openebs-archive/upgrade/docs/upgrade.md

 - [cStor CSI volumes](#cstor-csi-volumes)

 **Note:**
- - If current version of ndm-operator is 1.12.0 or below and using virtual disks for blockdevices in cStor please refer this [doc](virtual-disk-troubleshoot.md) before proceeding.
+ - If current version of ndm-operator is 1.12.0 or below and using virtual disks as blockdevices for provisioning cStor pool please refer this [doc](virtual-disk-troubleshoot.md) before proceeding.

 ## CSPC pools